Aftercare isn't a follow-up. It's a practice.

 What software should do

 Software should handle the when.
 Thirty days.
 Ninety days.
 One year.
 Five years.
 It should never handle the what — not really.
 A good tool makes it easy to write once, review, and send.
 It makes sure no family is missed.
 It stays out of the way.
+The full cadence is in our SMS marketing playbook, and the words that make each cadence land are in the grief-aware templates library.

 That is the entire product thesis.
 Aftercare, but not impersonal.
 Cadence, but not canned.